ChrisRaiz/Get-Dimensions/README.md

 # Get-Dimensions
-Code snippet for getting dimensions of React Native (Expo) JSX elements
+Code snippet with example for getting dimensions of React Native (Expo) JSX elements